saurabhnegi2306/capstone_project3/Project2_vs_Project3_Comparison.md

-# Project 2 vs Project 3 - Architecture & Implementation Comparison
+# Capstone Project 2 vs Project 3 - Architecture & Implementation Comparison

 This document compares the two DevOps lab projects and highlights what can be **reused** from Project 2 and what needs to be **implemented** for Project 3.